 My son always gets chapped lips in the hot sun, having a tube of lip balm in his bat bag is a must to keep him comfortable.

-An easy to apply spray bottle in your child’s bat bag, another for you.
+An easy to apply, high SPF spray bottle of sunscreen in your child’s bat bag, another for you.

 One for each person not playing.
-Bleachers are not your friends, your back will thank me later.
+Coleman makes great camping chairs which do just fine on the sidelines, too.
+Bleachers are not your friends, your back will thank me later!